pedroetb/rsync-incremental-backup/README.md

 ## Description

-These scripts does (as many as you want) incremental backups of the desired directory to another local or remote directory.
+These scripts do (as many as you want) incremental backups of desired directory to another local or remote directory.
-The first directory acts as a master (doesn't get modified), making copies of itself at the second directory (slave).
+The first directory acts as master (doesn't get modified), making copies of itself at the second directory (slave).
 Then, you can browse the slave directory and get any file included into any previous backup.

 Only new or modified data is stored (because it's incremental), so the size of backups doesn't grow too much.

 If a backup process gets interrupted, don't worry.
-You can continue it in the next run of the script without data loss and without transferring previously transferred data.
+You can continue it in the next run of the script without data loss and without resending previously transferred data.

 In addition, there is a local backup script with special configuration, oriented to do backups for a GNU/Linux filesystem.
 For example, it already has omitted temporal, removable and other problematic paths, and is meant to backup to a external mount point (at `/mnt`).